utah-cs3550-fa24/assignments/hw6.md

 > If you are using more than one machine, you may find that on other
 > machines, your `static/jquery` folder is empty.
 In that case, you
 > should run:
 >
-    > git submodule init
-    > git submodule update
+>     git submodule --remote --init update
 >
 > That should download the `jquery` library to the new machine as well

 Add the following line to the top of `main.js`:

     import { $ } from "/static/jquery/src/jquery.js";

 This imports the `$` function from the jQuery library.
 In jQuery the `$` function is used to wrap HTML nodes with jQuery features.

-In `header.html` delete the existing `<script>` block and replace it with the following:

-    <script type="module" src="/static/main.js"></script>

-The `src` attribute is more or less shorthand for `import`ing the named file.

-Then replace the `say_hi` definition with this:
+Replace the existing `console.log` line with this function:

-    export function say_hi(elt) {
+    function say_hi(elt) {
-        console.log("Say hi to", elt);
+        console.log("Welcome to", elt.text());
     }

-and add this to the end of the file:

     say_hi($("h1"));

-You should now see it print the words "Say hi to" followed by a JavaScript object definition.
-This object definition is how jQuery-wrapped elements print.
-You can usually expand the `0` field to see the underlying element being wrapped.
-If it does not, get help.

-Commit all changes and push to Github.
+You should now see it print the words "Welcome to" followed by the title of the page.
+If it does, commit all changes and push to Github.
 You should now pass the autotester.
 If you do, you are done with Phase 1.

 Phase 2: Sorting and filtering
 ------------------------------

-The `assignments` and `profile` views both contain a table.
-The right-most column of the table is a column of numbers.
+The `profile` view for students contains a table.
+The right-most column of the table is a column of numbers (mostly).
 We want to add the ability to click on that column to sort by it; clicking once should sort it in ascending order (later rows are bigger), and clicking again should sort it in descending order (later rows are